Welcome to the Fourth Annual Women in Leadership Conference

 All of our conference speakers, leaders in their fields, have graciously agreed to share their wisdom and experience with us, and for this, we are thankful.
-I’d like to recognize Katina Hoffman, Mikayla Catani, and Carlos Bown for their enthusiastic assistance in coordinating this event.
-Thank you also to all the volunteers from Pensacola Young Professionals and the University of West Florida Student Ambassadors, Women in Business Organization, and ROTC.
+I’d like to recognize Katina Hoffman and Carlos Bown for their enthusiastic assistance in coordinating this event.
+Thank you also to all the UWF student volunteers from the Student Ambassadors, ROTC and the College of Business student organizations who participated.

-Thank you for attending the conference.
-Remember that knowledge is power, stay engaged, and help us shape the future of Pensacola.
+Thank you for attending our conference.
+Stay engaged and help us shape the future of Pensacola.